JBrosDevelopment/Norma/README.md

 The way we have implemented this allows multiple functions to be added very easily.

-To make sure it works, we'll run this code
+To make sure it works, we'll run this code:

 ```cs
 // Program.cs